zxc916684603/ecs/intl.en-US/Snapshots/Snapshot overview.md

 Snapshots can be categorized into the following types depending on the method to create them:

--   **Manual snapshot**: a snapshot that you manually create for a disk.
+-   Manual snapshot: a snapshot that you manually create for a disk.
--   **Automatic snapshot**: a snapshot that is created automatically according to an automatic snapshot policy.
+-   Automatic snapshot: a snapshot that is created automatically according to an automatic snapshot policy.
 You can create an automatic snapshot policy and apply it to a disk.
-For more information, see [Apply automatic snapshot policies to disks](reseller.en-US/Snapshots/Use snapshots/Apply automatic snapshot policies to disks.md#).
+For more information, see [Automatic snapshot policy overview](reseller.en-US/Snapshots/Automatic snapshot policies/Automatic snapshot policy overview.md#).
 Then, ECS will create snapshots automatically for the disk at specified points in time.

 Snapshots can also be categorized into the following types depending on the portion of data contained within them:

--   **Full snapshot**: the first snapshot of a disk that contains the complete data.
+-   Full snapshot: the first snapshot of a disk that contains the complete data.
--   **Incremental snapshot**: a subsequent snapshot after the first snapshot of a disk.
+-   Incremental snapshot: a subsequent snapshot after the first snapshot of a disk.
 An incremental snapshot contains the copied portion of changed data relative to the preceding snapshot.
 For more information, see [Snapshot concepts](reseller.en-US/Snapshots/Snapshot concepts.md#).

-## Billing details {#section_zsk_hzw_ydb .section}
+## Billing details {#section_i5r_krq_wgb .section}

-Currently, the snapshot service is provided free of charge.
+The snapshot fee is calculated based on the size of the storage space used by a snapshot.
+After you create a snapshot for a disk, you can view the snapshot size of the disk by using the **Snapshot Chains** function in the ECS console.
+For more information, see [View the snapshot size](reseller.en-US/Snapshots/Use snapshots/View the snapshot size.md#).
+You can also view the total snapshot size of a region by using the **Snapshot Size** function in the ECS console.

+For more information about the billing methods and unit price of snapshot storage space, see [Billing of snapshots](../../../../reseller.en-US/Pricing/Billing of snapshots.md#).

 ## Service advantages {#section_j5r_krq_wgb .section}